amozaffari/Earthly-Machine-Learning/README.md

 # Earthly Machine Learning (EML) Podcast Repository

-Welcome to the official repository for **Earthly Machine Learning (EML)** — [listen on Spotify](https://open.spotify.com/show/0lTrPDrL7p3TgXwkmVqkQh?si=08ba3b69187e4144).
+Welcome to the official repository for **Earthly Machine Learning (EML)** — [listen on Spotify](https://open.spotify.com/show/0lTrPDrL7p3TgXwkmVqkQh?si=08ba3b69187e4144) or [on Apple Podcast](https://podcasts.apple.com/us/podcast/earthly-machine-learning/id1789926996).

 **Earthly Machine Learning (EML)** brings you concise, AI-generated summaries of the latest machine learning research in weather, climate, and Earth sciences.
 The podcast is designed to make it easy to understand key insights from papers and decide whether to explore them in detail.

 ---

 ## Repository Contents

 This repository is organized into two main folders:

 1. **`tools/`** 🛠️
    Contains scripts used for:
-   - Querying research papers
+   - Querying research papers for NotebookLM
-   - Processing and summarizing paper content
-   - Automating tasks related to paper discovery and episode preparation

 2. **`papers/`** 📚
    Contains links to published research papers discussed in each podcast episode, organized by episode or topic for easy reference.